gabney/sdev245/Module03/M03 Assignment Secure Hashing and Encryption/M03 Readme.txt

 Main menu:
 Allows the user to navigate to specific processes of the program.
 Valid inputs are 'sha' for navigating to the SHA-256 hashing process, \
-'sub' for navigating to the simple substitution cipher encrypt/decrypt process, and 'sign' for navigating to the data signing process. \
+'sub' for navigating to the simple substitution cipher encrypt/decrypt process, and 'sign' for navigating to the digital signing process. \

 SHA-256 hash generation process:
 The user will be prompted to choose either 'text' or 'file' depending on what they want to generate a hash for.
 They user can also type \